-The Law on Corporate Income Tax also foresees the corporate income tax relief for non-profit organisations.
-For non-profit units whose taxable income from economic commercial activities does not exceed EUR 300 000, the taxable income corresponding to the amount of EUR 7 250 is taxed at the 0 per cent tax rate and the remainder at the 15 per cent tax rate.
+The Law on Corporate Income Tax also foresees corporate income tax relief for non-profit organisations.
+For non-profit units whose taxable income from economic commercial activities does not exceed EUR 300 000, taxable income corresponding to the amount of EUR 7 250 is taxed at the 0 per cent tax rate and the remainder at the 15 per cent tax rate.
 Income from the economic activities of a non-profit unit, which is directly awarded to the financing of activities in the public interest, shall be excluded.

 Article 28 of the Law on Corporate Income Tax provides for the regulation of sponsorship.
 According to the article, taxpayers who are entitled to provide sponsorship under the Law of the Republic of Lithuania on Charity and Sponsorship shall be allowed to deduct from their income two times the payments made, including assets transferred and services rendered, which are intended for sponsorship in accordance with the procedure laid down in the Law of the Republic of Lithuania on Charity and Sponsorship.

 The Law on Charity and Sponsorship (1993) (last edition 2020) establishes the framework for providing and receiving charity and sponsorship.
 According to Article 9 of the Law, natural persons can transfer an amount not exceeding 1.2% of the income tax payable on the basis of an annual income tax return to Lithuanian entities that are entitled to charitable donations and sponsorship.
 Recipients of sponsorship may be charitable and sponsorship funds; budget financed institutions; associations; public organisations; artists registered as beneficiaries in the Information System of Artist’s and Artist’s Organizations maintained by the Ministry of Culture.